ariG23498/GrokkingDeepLearning/README.md

 6. StreetLight Problem, introducing the concept of input to output correlation
 7. Streetlight Problem, making an intermediate layer for a Deep Neural Network.
 8. Convolution as a structure to reuse `weights`
+9. Convolutional Neural Network
-9. Sentiment analysis using the `IMDB Review DATASET`
+10. Sentiment analysis using the `IMDB Review DATASET`